ericjiminy/Wordle/README.md

 # Wordle
-My version of the game Wordle.
-No daily word limit like the original.
+My version of the game Wordl built with Node.js, Express, and Socket.io.
+It doesn't have a daily word limit like the original.